TonyKelly12/Map-API-Project/README.md

 # What's Tonights Move

--   "Whats Tonights Move" is a google maps api based project, written in javascript, Knockout JS, NodeJS, MongoDB, and Mongoose and PassportJs.
+-   "Whats Tonights Move" is a google maps api based project, written in javascript, Knockout JS, NodeJS, MongoDB, Mongoose and PassportJs.

 -	This applications login system is written in NodeJS and validated with PassportJS.
 Users and user favorite locations saved in a Mongo database.